 Jewels in the Film

 The above movie still shows one of the bedroom scenes.
-In all of them we see Stanwyck clad in what Jay Jorgensen describes in his book about Edith Head, the film’s costume designer, as “a tailored pink Chantilly lace nightgown and bed jacket”.
-Penny Proddow, Debra Healy and Marion Fasel, in Hollywood Jewels, comment further on Stanwyck’s bedroom attire: “Though totally alone and dressed in a negligee, she wears a full suite of diamond jewelry – an iris brooch, a wide bracelet, ribbon earrings, and rings”.
-You can get an idea of these jewels in this still, although they are not shown in great detail – except for the huge diamond ring!
+In all of them we see Stanwyck clad in “a tailored pink Chantilly lace nightgown and bed jacket” designed by Edith Head (Jorgensen, 134).
+The authors of Hollywood Jewels comment further on Stanwyck’s bedroom attire: “Though totally alone and dressed in a negligee, she wears a full suite of diamond jewelry – an iris brooch, a wide bracelet, ribbon earrings, and rings” (Proddow et al, 153).
+You can get an idea of these jewels in the above still, although they are not shown in great detail – except for the huge diamond ring!
 A larger version of the same photo is in Hollywood Jewels.

 One particular jewel in the film is shown in several photos in this book: Stanwyck’s own Ruser gardenia brooch.
-Described by the authors as “three-dimensional, layered circular-cut diamond petals and pistils”, this brooch was actually part of a trio, which Stanwyck wore as a necklace with the matching earrings in this 1955 portrait on the right.
+Described as “three-dimensional, layered circular-cut diamond petals and pistils”, this brooch was actually part of a trio, which Stanwyck wore as a necklace with the matching earrings in this 1955 portrait on the right (Proddow et al, 152).

 We see the larger, center brooch in two scenes in the film.
 The first time is at Stanwyck and Lancaster’s wedding, one of the flashback scenes.
-Jorgensen describes her wedding gown as “shimmering silver brocade with a veil of expensive material and a six-foot train.
-Five yards of materials were used to create the gown, and the cost ran into the thousands of dollars”.
-The accessories include the “gardenia brooch suspended from a round diamond and platinum link chain with matching earrings” (Hollywood Jewels).
+Her wedding gown was “shimmering silver brocade with a veil of expensive material and a six-foot train.
+Five yards of materials were used to create the gown, and the cost ran into the thousands of dollars” (Jorgensen, 134).
+The accessories include the “gardenia brooch suspended from a round diamond and platinum link chain with matching earrings” (Proddow et al, 153 ).

 Ruser's Life & Work